Awe: Social consequences of awe

+Historical and cross-cultural studies of awe

+Awe has been studied in the context of historical and cross-cultural emotions research, in which the parameters and expression of specific emotions are likely to differ from our own understanding.
+In Ancient Greece, awe or reverence is expressed by the terms aidôs and sebas.
+In ancient Mesopotamia, awe is associated with the terms melam (Sumerian) and melammu (Akkadian), a type of "awe-inspiring aura" or radiance possessed by gods, heroes kings, temples, and other things, and possessing, in some contexts, a prosocial capacity.
+An archaeological study of awe within the framework of the monumental.
+Poverty Point, USA, examines its role as a prosocial emotion contributing to the forging of larger social and cultural identities.

 Awe and aweism

-Awe has recently become a topic of interest in atheist groups, in response to statements from some religious individuals who say that atheists do not experience awe, or that experiencing awe makes one spiritual or religious, rather than an atheist.
-For example, see Oprah's comment that she would not consider swimmer Diana Nyad an atheist because Nyad experiences awe, as well as the response to this video by interfaith activist Chris Stedman.

-Awe is often tied to religion, but awe can also be secular.
-For more examples, see the writings on being an "aweist" by sociologist and atheist Phil Zuckerman, the book Religion for Atheists by author Alain de Botton, and the video on how secular institutions should inspire awe by performance philosopher Jason Silva.
+Awe can also be secular.
+Some critics suggest that atheists do not experience awe, or that experiencing awe makes one spiritual or religious, rather than an atheist, e.g., Oprah's comment that she would not consider swimmer Diana Nyad an atheist because Nyad experiences awe, as well as the response to this video by interfaith activist Chris Stedman.For more examples, see the writings on being an "aweist" by sociologist and atheist Phil Zuckerman, the book Religion for Atheists by author Alain de Botton, and the video on how secular institutions should inspire awe by performance philosopher Jason Silva.